 Specify the types of contracted entities and briefly describe the functions that they perform.
 Complete Items A-5

 and A-6.:

+DHCF has a MOU with the District of Columbia, Office on Aging, Aging and Disability Resource Center (ADRC).
+ADRC will provide assistance to EPD Waiver applicants to include the collection of necessary medical and financial information for application processing by DHCF and its contracting agencies.

+DHCF’H LTCSS Contractor administers face-to-face assessments to determine participants level of care determination by conducting a face-to -face assessment of the individual’s physical, cognitive and behavioral health care and support needs.
+The assessment tool will also document the person’s strengths and preferences, available service and housing options and availability of unpaid caregiver support required to meet the applicant’s need for assistance.

+DHCF uses a Vendor Fiscal/Employer Agent (VF/EA) Financial Management Services (FMS) - Support Broker entity to provide financial management and information and assistance services for participants in the Services My Way program.

 DHCF utilizes a Quality Improvement Organization (QIO) for some waiver operational and administrative functions.
-The QIO functions for the EDP Waiver are:
+The QIO functions for the EDP Waiver are to prior authorize EPD Waiver services,

-1.Reviews and determines Nursing Facility Level of Care.

-*Reviews EPD Waiver applications (new admissions, re-certifications, and change requests).

-*Prior-authorizes EPD Waiver services.

-The QIO, as part of the prior authorization process, performs a service plan review, to determine if the service plan and the services required are appropriate to meet the needs of the participant and if the services are correctly identified.
+perform a person-centered individualized service plan reviews, to determine if the service plan and the services required are appropriate to meet the needs of the participant and if the services are correctly identified.

 No. Contracted entities do not perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable).